 We in St. Mary’s devise our own programme to cater for the needs of its students.
 This is done in accordance with the Department of Education and Science guidelines.
 The Transition Year programme offers students a broad and balanced curriculum which enables students to make a more informed decision regarding their subject choice at senior cycle.
 Our TY curriculum covers areas such as

 Subject Sampling eg. French/Spanish, Chemistry/Physics, Business/Mini Company, Biology/Home Economics, History/Geography, Art, Music, ReligiousEducation ,Career Guidance, Physical Education, Digital Strategy.
 This wide range of subjects gives the student broad education as well as a taste of the optional subjects for Leaving Certificate.

-An essential aim of the Transition Year Programme is the preparation of the student for life and social competence.
-In order to achieve this we have timetabled a series of modules.
-(A module comprises of one and a half hour lesson period for duration of six to ten weeks).
+As essential aim of our Transition Year programme is the preparation of the student for life and social competence, in order to achieve this we have timetabled a series of modules.

 Modules Designed Specifically for TY – Swimming, Mountain Biking, First Aid Programme, Music/Drama, Law, Wellbeing, Debating, Public Speaking, Chinese, Sign Language, Choreography/Dance Module,

 Calendar Events eg. Work Experience, Visiting Speakers, Workshops and Field Trips.

 Overnight Trips – One of the highlights of our Transition Year Programme is a 2 – Day overnight stay in the Burren where students participate in outdoor activities, this is a thoroughly enjoyable experience.
 A trip to London taking in a show or a cultural trip to Belfast takes place after Christmas.
 We endeavour to keep the overall cost to a minimum.